condesancho/pds_project_3/README.md

   ./executable [Path to file] [No. image rows] [No. image cols] [Patch size]
 ```

-Create csv for Image(if rgb if not just delete the line rgb2gray and do the same)
+Create csv for Image(if rgb if not just delete the line rgb2gray and do the same)</br>
-run on Matlab the funticion JpgToCSV("PATH")
+run on Matlab the funticion JpgToCSV("PATH")</br>
-put noise by running ΑpplyNoise.m
+put noise by running ΑpplyNoise.m</br>
-execute codes with the noisyfile
+execute codes with the noisyfile</br>
-run ReadCsvAndPrintImage.m
+run ReadAndPrintImage.m</br>
 ## Abstract

 Non-Local Means is an algorithm applied to images in order to denoise them.